halflkaka/XmlComparer/README.md

 # XmlComparer
-An application for comparing xml files
+A WPF application for comparing xml files